From the rising of the sun to its going down,

 1 David fled from Naioth in Ramah, and came and said before Jonathan, “What have I done?
 What is my iniquity?
 What is my sin before your father, that he seeks my life?”

-2 He said to him, “Far from it; you will not die.
-My father does nothing either great or small, but that he discloses it to me.
+2 He said to him, “Far from it!
+You will not die.
+My father does nothing either great or small, without disclosing it to me.
 Why would my father hide this thing from me?
 It is not so.”

-3 David swore moreover, and said, “Your father knows well that I have found favor in your eyes; and he says, ‘Don’t let Jonathan know this, lest he be grieved;’ but truly as the Lord lives, and as your soul lives, there is but a step between me and death.”
+3 But David vowed, “Your father knows well that I have found favor in your eyes, and he says, ‘Don’t let Jonathan know this, lest he be grieved,’ but truly as the Lord lives, and as you live, there is but a step between me and death.”

-4 Then Jonathan said to David, “Whatever your soul desires, I will surely do it for you.”
+4 Then Jonathan said to David, “Whatever your heart desires, I will surely do it for you.”

-5 David said to Jonathan, “Tomorrow is the new moon, and I should not fail to dine with the king; but let me go, that I may hide myself in the field to the third day at evening.
-6 If your father misses me at all, then say, ‘David earnestly asked leave of me that he might run to Bethlehem his city; for it is the yearly sacrifice there for all the family.’
-7 If he says, ‘It is well,’ your servant shall have peace; but if he is angry, then know that evil is determined by him.
-8 Therefore deal kindly with your servant; for you have brought your servant into a covenant of the Lord with you; but if there is iniquity in me, kill me yourself; for why should you bring me to your father?”
+5 David said to Jonathan, “Tomorrow is the new moon, and I should not fail to dine with the king, but let me go, that I may hide myself in the field until evening of the third day.
+6 If your father misses me at all, then say, ‘David earnestly asked leave of me that he might run to Bethlehem his city, for it is the yearly sacrifice there for all the family.’
+7 If he says, ‘It is well,” then your servant shall have peace, but if he is angry, then know that evil has been determined by him.
+8 Therefore deal kindly with your servant, for you have brought your servant into a covenant of the Lord with you, but if there is iniquity in me, kill me yourself; for why should you bring me to your father?”

-9 Jonathan said, “Far be it from you; for if I should at all know that evil were determined by my father to come on you, then wouldn’t I tell you that?”
+9 Jonathan said, “Far be it from you, for if I knew anything about any evil determined by my father for you, then wouldn’t I tell you that?”

-10 Then David said to Jonathan, “Who will tell me if your father answers you roughly?”
+10 Then David said to Jonathan, “Who will tell me if your father answers you harshly?”